- Well-executed project ownership is often the key to a project’s success.

 Qualities of a great project owner

-Enthusiastic – When the project owner is excited about how the project will benefit customers and the company, their excitement is contagious.
+Enthusiastic – When the project owner is excited about how the end product will benefit customers and the company, their excitement is contagious.
 The project team stays motivated because their work has meaning, and stakeholders will support the project however they can because they understand how it furthers their own goals.

 Guiding principles for project owners

 Priorities matter more than plans – Following a plan feels good, I know.
 It’s all comforting and cozy and secure.
 But remember that stuff about adaptability?
-When your plan is disrupted, it’s better to recalibrate it to align with the project’s priorities than to plow ahead, hoping (in vain) that the disruption will just evaporate.
+When your plan is disrupted, it’s better to recalibrate it to align with the project’s priorities than to plow ahead, hoping the disruption will just evaporate.

 5 essential project ownership techniques from the Atlassian Team Playbook

 - Trade-off sliders to support smart, independent decision-making.
-This technique sets the project team up to make every-day choices based on the relative priority of cost, timing, customer delight, security, scalability, quality, etc. In this exercise, you and your team with brainstorm all the factors you could optimize for, identify which factors compete or conflict, and discuss the trade-offs.
+This technique sets the project team up to make everyday choices based on the relative priority of cost, timing, customer delight, security, scalability, quality, etc. In this exercise, you and your team with brainstorm all the factors you could optimize for, identify which factors compete or conflict, and discuss the trade-offs.
 Once you’ve agreed on which direction to lean, the team will be able to make most decisions autonomously, removing a pesky bottleneck.

 - Stakeholder communications planning to keep you organized.
 Consistent, proactive updates are the best way to prevent constant requests for info from this person or that.
 So take an hour to think through who you’ll need to communicate with, what type of updates they’ll want, and which channels will work best for reaching them.
 Then document it and review it with your project team.

 - “Pre-mortem” analysis for detecting and addressing risks.
-Don’t just float along, hoping for the best.
+Don’t just float along hoping for the best.
 Gather up your project team and brainstorm all the ways the project could fail, then figure out how you can address these risks now while there’s still time.

 Now that you understand the role of a project owner, what separates the great ones from the mediocre, and which practices will keep your project running smoothly, the only thing left to do is get to work!